7 Cheap Places to Take Babies for Fun

 In fact, exploring the world isn’t just helping her development, it’s creating a unique bond between the two of you.

-I hope you liked this list of places to go with a baby, but keep in mind that restaurants, coffee shops, parks, and even malls can all be great places to visit during naptime.
+I hope you liked this list of places to go with a newborn, but keep in mind that restaurants, parks, and even malls can all be great places to visit during naptime.
 Just grab a stroller, blanket (I also like to take a portable white noise machine!), and you’re good to go!